Ji-Man Choi Player Props: Pirates vs. Phillies

-On Friday, Ji-Man Choi (.750 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 7:05 PM ET.
+Ji-Man Choi and his .323 on-base percentage over his past 10 games (112 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Philadelphia Phillies and Aaron Nola on July 29 at 7:05 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Padres.
+In his last appearance, he went 1-for-4 with a double and an RBI against the Phillies.

 Ji-Man Choi Game Info & Props vs. the Phillies